 Guarding Minds – Organizational review

-The organizational review asks the same questions as the employee survey but is directed to the senior leadership and decision-making team.
-We recommend doing this step before the employee survey, to have the results available in the report for comparison.
+The organizational review asks similar questions to the employee survey but is for senior leadership and decision-makers.
+We recommend doing this step before the employee survey, to set leaders up for success and understanding.

 Share on.articles

-Why complete the Guarding Minds at Work1 organizational review?
+Why complete the Guarding Minds at Work organizational review?

 Who completes the organizational review?

-The organizational review may be completed by one or more individuals within the organization – this may vary depending on the size and nature of the organization.
+The organizational review may be completed by one or more leaders within the organization.
+This may vary depending on the size and nature of the organization.

-You may wish to create a subcommittee or select a small group of staff to participate in the process.
-To heighten the objectivity of the process, you may also consider using an external psychological health and safety consultant with expertise in the Guarding Minds at Work process.
+You may wish to create a subcommittee or select a small group of leaders to take part in the process.
+To increase the objectivity of the process, consider using an external psychological health and safety consultant with expertise in the Guarding Minds at Work process.

 What's involved in the organizational review process?

-The organizational review process involves the completion of worksheets that guide an exploration of your workplace's current state of psychological health and safety.
-Each worksheet is dedicated to one of the psychosocial factors.
+The process involves the completion of worksheets that explore your organization’s current state of psychological health and safety.
+Each worksheet focuses on one of the psychosocial factors.

 Each Organizational review worksheet includes: